ribugent/dotfiles/README.md

 - Customize colours
 - `main` as a default branch on init

+# GnuPG

+Set `pinentry-qt` as the default pinentry program.

 ## Gradle

 Disable ram consuming gradle daemon...
 I have 16GB of RAM, but it's not enough sometimes.